 In addition to passing the Uniform Bar Exam (UBE), the New York Board of Law Examiners require all applicants to complete the New York Law Course (NYLC) and pass the New York Law Exam (NYLE).

 First, all applicants should recognize that the only thing standing between them and successful completion of the NYLC is laziness.
 While applicants are required to correctly answer “embedded questions” at intervals throughout the 15-hour program, applicants should expect the answers to the questions to be painfully obvious.
-The purpose of the embedded questions is not to ensure that the applicant has a working knowledge of the material but to “assure that the viewer is attentive and engaged with the course material” (i.e. that the applicant has not fallen asleep or pressed play before running out to the gym).
+The purpose of the embedded questions is to “assure that the viewer is attentive and engaged with the course material.”
 If an applicant simply listens to the series of presenters, he or she will successfully complete the NYLC.

 Compared to the UBE, the NYLC and NYLE will be a walk in the park.
 If applicants commit some time to studying what they learned in the NYLC, they should expect to pass and proceed with their admission.